 AND fur fairs

-For many years, with our business adapting to changes on the market of natural chinchilla pelts, we closely follow the work of the openhagen Fur auction.
+Within many years, with our business adapting to changes on the market of natural chinchilla pelts, we closely follow the work of the Kopenhagen Fur auction.

-Reports from the auction provide us with information on future trends.
+Seasonal reports from the auction provide informations on future trends.

-The winter season is coming faster then ever!
-On the last Kopenhagen Fur Auction at the beginning of September the top lot was sold for over 93 Euros per pelt, we think that was not a surprise to all producers.
+The winter season 2021 restarted the fur fashion again!
+On the last Kopenhagen Fur Auction at the beginning of Januray the top lot was sold for over 73 Euros per pelt, we think that was not a surprise to all producers.
 The situation on the market is quite positive.
 We can observe progressive demand for ready chinchilla garments.
 Producing season has started with the end of Kastoria Fur Fair.
-Farmer probably will not share the same opinion as garment producers and fur designer because the market is still overloaded with vast numbers of pelts.
+Among farmers opinions are devided because the market is still overloaded with vast numbers of low quality pelts of uncertain orgin.
 Most of the skins from current production are in very low quality because the trend among farming branch is "closing", people are doing what they can to get their money back.
-No wonder that such a situation generates more and more poor quality pelts.
-When in some part of EU countries farms are closing because of low stock prices, opposite is in Moldavia and Romania farmers still count for some business.
+No wonder that such a situation generates more and more poor quality damaged pelts.
+When in some part of EU countries farms are closing because of low market prices, opposite is in Moldavia and Romania farmers still count for chance to do some business.
 We receive emails and calls from around the world written by chinchilla producers who are looking for new buyers.
 And again this can last for quite a long period.
 Only the highest quality standard pelts and the lowest cost of breeding is the option for surviving on the international market.
-We hope that next auctions in 2019 will speed up the chinchilla fur market.
+We hope that next auctions in 2021 will speed up the chinchilla fur market.

 In last auction almost all pelts were sold from the stock, what gives good perspective for future trends.
 Demand was high however the prices seems to stay on similar level with little plus to total average quote.
 Is it a chance that this year will bring more customers to garment producers?